ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 * Enable a button to turn on and off an LED and trigger sound.

 # Connecting the Sensors
-Connect the LED Sensor and Light Sensor to the GrovePi shield as illustrated here:
+Connect the sensors and actuators to the GrovePi shield as illustrated here:

 ![Connect the Sensors](/images/workshops/thingy-4-windows/thingy.jpg)